Steady Growth: Racing career

 At age three, the colt won the 1979 Plate Trial Stakes and then Canada's most prestigious race, the Queen's Plate.
 A month later, he was shipped to Chicago's Arlington Park, where he defeated favorite Private Account in July's Arlington Classic.
 In August, Steady Growth was sent to New Jersey's Monmouth Park Racetrack to compete in the Monmouth Invitational Handicap, in which he finished second to Belmont Stakes winner Coastal.
 A subsequent leg injury ended Steady Growth's racing career.

 Stud career

 He was retired to his owner's stud farm, where he sired thirteen stakes race winners.
-The best of his progeny was millionaire and 1989 Canadian Champion Older Horse Steady Power, a versatile runner at short and long distances whose wins included the Canadian and Manitoba Derbys, and the mile and three quarter Valedictory Handicap.
+The best of his progeny was millionaire and 1989 Canadian Champion Older Horse Steady Power, a versatile runner at short and long distances whose wins included the Canadian and Manitoba Derbies, and the mile and three quarter Valedictory Handicap.

 Steady Growth died of a heart attack on September 20, 1995, at Kinghaven Farms.